Argument Presets

 }

-With the above configuration, invoking !z or !zoo will create a table cell with the class zoo and the attribute test set to foo.
+!z or !zoo will create a table cell with the class zoo and the attribute test set to foo.
 In this way, you may define any amount of presets for ease of use.